1. Present a united front

 Finally, if all else fails, you can always forgo the festivities for once and embark on a last-minute staycation with your spouse.
 A short getaway can really rejuvenate your senses and help you and your other half really reconnect – in more ways than one (wink, wink)!

-If you are trying to conceive and would like to join a fertility support group, consider I Love Children’s Fertility Support Group Singapore on Facebook for the much-needed peer support.
+If you are trying to conceive, join I Love Children’s Fertility Support Group Singapore on Facebook for peer support.